Low White Blood Cell Count (Neutropenia)

 - Avoid raw or rare-cooked meat and fish.
 Meat should be cooked to established safe internal temperatures.

 - Use only pasteurized eggs, milk, yogurt, cheese, other dairy products, fruit juices and honey.
+Cook eggs all the way through.

 - Avoid soft mold-ripened and blue-veined cheese including: Brie, Camembert, Roquefort, Stilton, Gorgonzola, Bleu.